 Drawing on his experiences growing up in Northern Ireland, Tony has channeled his memories and observations into literature as another way of building conversations between the region’s disparate communities.
 His debut, the critically acclaimed memoir ‘Paperboy’ (first published in Ireland in 2010) is a story that balances Northern Ireland’s turbulent social history with entertaining insights, wit and humour.
 It tells the warm, funny and nostalgic story of his years in Belfast in the 1970s working as a paperboy delivering the Belfast Telegraph (Northern Ireland’s leading daily newspaper) around his neighborhood.
 His commitment to peace and reconciliation was formed a very early stage of his life and is consistently reflected through his writing.

-Since the publication of Paperboy, Macaulay has performed book readings at a range of festivals including: the 1st Irish Festival NYC, Aspects Literature Festival, Edinburgh Book Fringe, Belfast Book Festival and “Scribes at the West” at Féile an Phobail.
-His first U.S. book tour occurred in February 2011 with the Celtic Cultural Alliance, Lehigh University and DeSales University in Pennsylvania.
+‘Paperboy’ was very warmly received by critics and the public alike, and Macaulay has performed book readings at a range of respected literary festivals including: Aspects Literature Festival, Edinburgh Book Fringe, Belfast Book Festival, Dublin Book Festival and “Scribes at the West” at Féile an Phobail.
+He has also been a guest literary speaker at the Celtic Cultural Alliance, Lehigh University and DeSales University in Pennsylvania, University of Denver, Colorado and Goshen College Indiana.
 In 2012 the W.B.
-Yeats Society of New York presented a reading of Paperboy in the National Arts Club as part of the 1st Irish Festival.
+Yeats Society of New York invited Tony to present a reading of Paperboy in the National Arts Club as part of the 1st Irish Festival.